fsc4j/fsc4j/README.md

 Now, replace `argss` by `args` and run the program; you will get an `AssertionError`.
 (If you do not get an error, open the Run Configuration and add `-ea` to the VM arguments so that assertions are enabled.)

 ## FAQ

+### When installing, I get a "Conflicting Dependency: Eclipse DSL Tools" error

+FSC4J conflicts with the Eclipse DSL Tools, which are included with the Eclipse IDE for Java and DSL Developers, but not with the Eclipse IDE for Java Developers.
+Solution: uninstall the Eclipse DSL Tools in About Eclipse -> Installation Details -> Installed Software -> Eclipse DSL Tools -> Uninstall (or install the Eclipse IDE for Java Developers).

 ### I'm not seeing any run-time checking behavior!